-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we speak to homeowners every day about the details of their ADU or garage conversion project – and this blog will provide some information you should know about ADU insurance.
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we speak to homeowners every day about the details of their ADU or garage conversion project – and this blog will provide some information you should know about ADU insurance.

 I interviewed Farmers Insurance super-agent Jillian Walker and here’s what she had to say about ADU insurance:

 Let’s start with a common misconception.
 Most people believe their existing homeowner’s insurance policy will cover their new ADU or garage conversion.
 Unfortunately, this usually isn’t the case.
 Even if there is some level of coverage for “separate structures” like an ADU, the amount insured is usually much lower than you need for a full accessory dwelling unit.